Fractional kinetics equation from a Markovian system of interacting Bouchaud trap models: Introduction

+where $D_{\mathrm{eff}}=D_{\mathrm{eff}}(\Q,a,d)\in (0,\infty)$ does not depend on the specific realization of the environment $\alpha$.
 Equation \eqref{eq: FK intro} --- with the fractional derivative in time of order $\beta\in(0,1)$ meant in the Caputo sense (see \eqref{eq: caputo derivative} below) --- is a well-studied time-fractional sub-diffusive PDE, known as \textit{fractional kinetics equation} (FKE), e.g., \cite{chen_time-2017}.
-In words, our main result states that the HL of the partial exclusion process in a heavy-tailed random environment, when sub-diffusively rescaled, is a random measure, absolutely continuous with respect to $\cW$ in \eqref{eq:W} and whose density is deterministic and solves the FKE.
+In words, our main result states that the HL of the partial exclusion process in a heavy-tailed random environment, when sub-diffusively rescaled, is a deterministic measure, absolutely continuous with respect to the Lebesgue measure and whose density is deterministic and solves the FKE.
 As we show in Theorem \ref{th:HDL} below, an analogous result holds in dimension $d=2$, but time has to be rescaled differently.
-In fact, the same result holds for
+More precisely, the same claim holds in $d=2$ for $\cZ^n_t$ given in \eqref{eq: frequency field intro}, but with $\theta_n$ now given by $ \theta_n=\theta_{n,\beta,d=2}:= n^{2/\beta}(\log n)^{1-1/\beta}$.

-We emphasize that, while the macroscopic evolution is purely deterministic, the randomness of the environment still survives in the reference measure.
-This is not the case if one looks at the scaling behavior of a different field, which we refer to as the frequency field, defined as
+We emphasize that, for the field $\cZ_t^n$ and for $d\ge 2$, the randomness of the environment as well as the randomness of the microscopic dynamics homogenize when passing to the macroscopic scale.
+This is not the case if one looks at the scaling behavior of a different field, namely the most typically studied empirical density field, defined as

-The fields $\cZ^n_t$ converge to a deterministic measure absolutely continuous with respect to the Lebesgue measure and density given by $\rho_t$ described above; see Proposition \ref{th:HDL_frequencies} below.